-A new and, as yet, little understood decline of oak resulting in stem bleeding and dieback.
-AOD is thought to be bacterial and while Lachnellula willkommii was identified as a suspect, a trio of recently-identified bacteria, Brenneria goodwinii, Gibbsiella quercinecansand Rahnella victoriana, are the major contributors.
+A recently discovered and, as yet, little understood decline of oak resulting in stem bleeding and dieback.
+AOD is bacterial and identified as a suspect, a trio of recently-identified bacteria, Brenneria goodwinii, Gibbsiella quercinecansand Rahnella victoriana, are the major contributors.
 Mature oaks show few signs early on but a thinning canopy eventually becomes evident and tree death is likely to occur in 4-6 years.
 The beetleAgrilus biguttatus is associated with this condition, both as a carrier and by creating entry points for infection.

 The problems for oak are compounded by Phytophthora ramorumwhich is covered in a later section and by the spread of the oak processionary moth which has now moved well outside the area of SW London in which it was first discovered.
 This insect is not only dangerous to oaks – people and animals can also be seriously affected.